dgerzhoy/Nested_MIMD_SIMD/README.md

 e.g.
     source reconstruct_372_smithwa.sh $SPEC ./ 372.smithwa.Nested_372_smithwa.omp2012.v1.0.tar.xz

-Note that the script must be sourced and the second two options are optional, with defaults in the current directory.
+Note that the script must be called with "source" and the second two options are optional, with defaults in the current directory.

 # Compiling